a-b-street/abstreet/docs/design.md

 First group can't conflict, second and third groups can conflict and are FIFO.
 Will probably have to revisit this later.

-## Sim state equality and f64's

-Currently using si::Second<f64> for time, which means comparing sim state by deriving Eq is a headache.
-Since the timestep size is fixed anyway, this should just become ticks.
-Was tempted to use usize, but arch dependence is weird, and with a 0.1s timestep, 2^32 - 1 ticks is about 13.5 years, which is quite a long timescale for a traffic simulation. :) So, let's switch to u32.

 ## UI plugins

 - Things like steepness visualizer used to just be UI-less logic, making it